SYS_CLOCK: 2026-01-21 00:00:00 UTC

 Whether human or AI, going from "zero" to "possessing work capability" requires paying an "initialization cost."

-3.6 Hidden Costs in the "Operation and Maintenance" Phase: Biological Tax vs. Silicon-Based On-Demand
+3.6 Hidden Costs in the "Ops" Phase: Metabolism vs. On-Demand Compute

 When we say "AI uses too much electricity," we subconsciously assume its alternative—human labor—is "clean."
-But this is a complete lie in physics.
+But that does not hold in physics: sustaining human life and coordination still consumes energy and material flows.

 A. Human "Idle Energy Consumption": Existence Equals Carbon Emission